dakom/shipyard-scenegraph/README.md

 Builds on and re-exports [shipyard-hierarchy](https://github.com/dakom/shipyard-hierarchy)

+Generic over the specific number types and interop with third-party math libraries

 # How to use

-1. First, decide on your math container types - out of the box is a small native lib, and interop support for a few `nalgebra` f64 primitives.
+1. First, decide on your math library - out of the box is a very small native lib, as well as interop with `nalgebra` f64.
 Enable the appropriate feature (e.g. `native_math` or `nalgebra_math`).

 2. Use `shipyard_scenegraph::prelude::*` everywhere